ShortlistShortlistedRemoved from shortlist 52

 About Yamaha

 With a rich history of over 130 years, the Japanese based Yamaha Corporation, founded in 1887, has tipped its fingers in every industry imaginable, most notably motorcycles, musical instruments and electronics.
 The company boasts with a wide range of products, including many of the top rated portable generators.
-However, it has been reported that many of the newer models are made in China, rather than Japan.
+However, many of their models are made in China, rather than Japan.

 Warranty Information